mwinb/VaporTs/README.md

 ## DocApp

 The DocApp class is responsible for binding all routes, methods, and middleware to an express application.
 It is recommended that any DocApp classes (many can be initialized for version control purposes) be instantiated at entry point of the application.
-For

 ### Parameters: